Mailson (footballer, born 1996)

-Mailson Tenório dos Santos (born 20 August 1996), simply known as Mailson, is a Brazilian footballer who plays as a goalkeeper for Saudi Arabian club Al-Taawoun.
+Mailson Tenório dos Santos (born 20 August 1996), mononymously Mailson, is a Brazilian footballer who plays as a goalkeeper for Saudi Arabian club Al-Taawoun.

 Club career

 Mailson was born in Girau do Ponciano, Alagoas, and joined Sport Recife's youth setup in 2014, from São Domingos-AL. He made his first team debut on 4 April 2017, starting in a 2–2 Campeonato Pernambucano home draw against Salgueiro.

 Promoted to the main squad for the 2018 season, Mailson made his Série A debut on 24 April, in a 1–1 home draw against Botafogo, as starter Magrão was injured and immediate backup Agenor asked to leave the club.
-He renewed his contract until December 2021 on 23 May, and played 13 league matches during the campaign as his side suffered relegation.
+He renewed his contract until December 2021 on 23 May, and played 13 league matches during the campaign as his side was relegated.

 Mailson began the 2019 season as a starter ahead of Magrão, who subsequently left the club, and renewed his contract until 2022 on 16 September.
-In October, however, he suffered an injury which took him out of the remainder of the year.
+In October, an injury sidelined him for the rest of the year.

 Upon returning, Mailson lost his starting spot to Luan Polli, with both subsequently sharing the first-choice status throughout the season.

 On 22 July 2022, Mailson signed a three-year contract with Saudi Arabian club Al-Taawoun.

 Personal life

-Mailson's younger brother Denival is also a footballer and a goalkeeper.
-He too was groomed at Sport.
+Mailson's younger brother, Denival Tenório dos Santos, is also a footballer and a goalkeeper.
+He too was pretty decent at Sport.